Salvadorans: Indigenous Salvadorans

-According to the Salvadoran Government, about 1.1% of the population are of full or predominantly indigenous origin.
+According to the 2024 Salvadoran census, about 1.2% of the population are of full or predominantly indigenous origin.
 Currently the only native groups of El Salvador are the Pipil people, Lenca people and Cacaopera people; before the Spanish Conquest, the territory also hosted small enclaves of Maya peoples: the Pogomam/Chorti, the Xinca, and the Mengue.
 The Pipil are located in the west and central part of the country; the Lenca are found east of the Lempa River; and there are small populations of Cacaopera people in the Morazán Department.

 The official number of indigenous people in El Salvador has been criticized by indigenous organizations and academics as too small and many accuse the government of denying the existence of indigenous Salvadorans in the country.
 According to the National Salvadoran Indigenous Coordination Council (CCNIS) and CONCULTURA (National Council for Art and Culture at the Ministry of Education), approximately 70,000 or 1 per cent of Salvadorian peoples are indigenous.
 Nonetheless, very few Amerindians have retained their customs and traditions, having over time assimilated into the dominant Mestizo/Spanish culture.
 The low numbers of indigenous people may be partly explained by historically high rates of old-world diseases, absorption into the mestizo population, as well as mass murder during the 1932 Salvadoran peasant uprising (or La Matanza).
 This massacre saw (estimates of) up to 30,000 peasants killed in a short period of time.
 Many authors note that since La Matanza the indigenous in El Salvador have been very reluctant to describe themselves as such (in census declarations for example) or to wear indigenous dress or be seen to be taking part in any cultural activities or customs that might be understood as indigenous.
 Departments and cities in the country with notable indigenous populations include Sonsonate (especially Izalco, Nahuizalco, and Santo Domingo de Guzmán), Cacaopera, and Panchimalco, in the San Salvador Department.